pingooio/pingoo/docs/overview.md

 ## Deployment Patterns

-There are two principal ways to deploy pingoo:
+There are three principal ways to deploy Pingoo:
 - As a traditionnal load balancer / reverse proxy
 - As a sidecar inside a Docker container, which is particularly handy if you are using a Platform as a Service (PaaS) such as Fly, Render or Heroku to deploy your projects.
-- In hybrid mode, where an instance of pingoo is used for load balancing, and sidecar instances are used as firewalls.
+- In hybrid mode, where an instance of Pingoo is used for load balancing, and sidecar instances are used as firewalls.

 ![Pingoo deployment modes](/assets/pingoo_deployment_modes.png)